Algoryx/click-mirror/README.md

 Releases are made by pushing the tag to be released, GitLab will build, test and publish the version.
 Release tags are semver only, eg 0.1.2.

+Steps:

+1. Update version in agxClick/setup.py, python-src/setup.py, README.md.
+Suggestion: Search and Replace old version for new.
+2. Update releaselog.txt
+3. Push to branch and do MR
+4. When MR merged, tag from master and push, eg `git tag 0.1.16; git push origin 0.1.16`.